Different Types of RFC in SAP

 tRFC is always used if a function is executed as a Logical Unit of Work (LUW).
 Within a LUW, all calls are

-- are executed in a single transaction: they are either committed or rolled back as a unit.
+- Executed in a single transaction: they are either committed or rolled back as a unit.

 Implementation of tRFC is recommended if you want to maintain the transactional sequence of the calls.